Early Intervention Services (EIS)

 Parents can contact us directly to request support.

-A child does not need a diagnosis to access our support.
+A child does not need a diagnosis in order to access our support.

 Last reviewed: Has this been useful?
 Give us your feedback